munificent/craftinginterpreters/book/superclasses.md

 </aside>

-Back in the halycon days of jlox, I showed you [this tricky example][example] to explain the way super calls are dispatched:
+Back in the halcyon days of jlox, I showed you [this tricky example][example] to explain the way super calls are dispatched:

 [example]: http://localhost:8000/inheritance.html#semantics